Govt Pathologist Dr Singh, assistant injured in road mishap

 GPHC sources said Dr Singh suffered a number of broken ribs, but he was conscious.
 Sources said his lungs were not affected and he was expected to be discharged later Friday.

-Well-placed hospital sources said the incident 0ccurred Thursday afternoon when the car he and two other assistants were travelling in slammed into a utility pole.
+Well-placed hospital sources said the incident 0ccurred Thursday afternoon when the car he and two other assistants were travelling in slammed into a utility pole as the driver was negotiating a turn at

 One of Dr Singh’s assistants was also admitted to Guyana’s primary healthcare institution.